Resource · Frameworks comparison

 A note on Speakeasy

-All three frameworks exist to help organizations navigate the same challenge: secure and controllable AI adoption.
-Speakeasy is building the AI control plane to enforce the policies these frameworks help organizations define.
 The MCP gateway enforces tool-call authentication, access policy, and credential management on every agent-to-tool interaction.
 The LLM gateway governs model calls.
 Agent hooks intercept tool execution at runtime.
 Tamper-evident audit logging covers the audit trail that NIST’s Manage function requires but doesn’t specify how to build.

 Frequently asked questions

-The OWASP MCP Top 10 addresses risks specific to the Model Context Protocol: the standard that governs how AI agents connect to external tools and data sources.
+The OWASP MCP Top 10 addresses risks specific to the Model Context Protocol, the standard that governs how AI agents connect to external tools and data sources.
 Published in 2025 and currently in beta, it covers ten risk categories including token mismanagement, privilege escalation, tool poisoning, supply chain attacks, command injection, and shadow MCP servers.
-Between January and February 2026, more than 30 CVEs were filed against MCP servers, clients, and tooling.
+Between January and February 2026, [more than 30 CVEs were filed](https://www.practical-devsecops.com/owasp-mcp-top-10/) against MCP servers, clients, and tooling.
 The MCP Top 10 is the most operationally relevant framework for organizations deploying production MCP infrastructure.

-None of these five frameworks are legally mandated in themselves.
+None of these frameworks are legally mandated in themselves.
 NIST AI RMF is voluntary unless adopted by contract or sector regulator.
-MITRE ATLAS, OWASP LLM Top 10, OWASP Agentic Top 10, and OWASP MCP Top 10 are community-maintained references with no regulatory force.
-Regulated industries (financial services, healthcare, defense) may face sector-specific AI requirements that reference NIST standards or OWASP guidance, and the EU AI Act creates obligations for high-risk AI systems in European markets.
+MITRE ATLAS and the OWASP publications are community-maintained references with no regulatory force.
+Regulated industries may face sector-specific AI requirements that reference NIST standards or OWASP guidance.
+The [EU AI Act](https://digital-strategy.ec.europa.eu/en/policies/regulatory-framework-ai) creates obligations for high-risk AI systems in European markets.
 In practice, enterprise procurement increasingly asks vendors to demonstrate alignment with these frameworks as a proxy for security maturity.

 AI everywhere.